simeononsecurity/simeononsecurity.ch/.clinerules/04-article-front-matter-and-media.md

   `rel="nofollow noopener external sponsored"`, generic external links get `noopener external`, and internal `simeononsecurity.com` links are followed.
 - Other optional params: `title`, `class`, `width`, `height`, `target`, `attr`, `attrlink`.
+- `credit` — optional source credit for third-party images.
+Use alongside visible `attr` and `attrlink` attribution.
+It sets structured image credit and omits the default site creator, copyright, and licensing claims. `attrlink` supplies the structured source URL.
+Attribution does not establish a reuse license.

 Prefer locally stored `.webp` images placed in the page's own folder, referenced by bare filename.